-(2) 'processing' means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+(2) 'processing' means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection,

-3 Data Management Plan Methodology
+3. Data Management Plan Methodology

-Data management, and specifically research data management, within OPTIMAI will follow the guidance provided by the European Commission in their Guidelines on FAIR data management in Horizon 2020 [1].
+Data management, and specifically research data management, within OPTIMAI follows the guidance provided by the European Commission in their Guidelines on FAIR data management in Horizon 2020 [1].
 The data management plan (DMP) has two core aims within the project: